drandreaskrueger/chainhammer/docs/FAQ.md

     ssh chainhammer
     watch -n 10 "free -m"

-you you can keep an eye on your RAM.
+you you can keep an eye on your RAM, and for your disk:

+    watch -n 10 "df"

 ## Quorum off